kybercore/pwdmix/README.md

 ### Usage (`--help`)

 There is three options: password length, password mode (alphanumeric, numeric or alphabetic) and special characters.
-By default, password-gen will generate a 12 character alphanumeric password with special characters.
+By default, pwdmix will generate a 12 character alphanumeric password without special characters.

 To customize these options, you have three flags: -l (length), -m (mode) and -s (special chars).